-Join Timothy Pintello for an in-depth discussion in this video Configuring an audit policy, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Configuring an audit policy, part of Windows Server 2012: Create and Manage Group Policy.

 - In order to configure an Audit Policy on a local computer, you need to use a local Group Policy object like we did previously.
 So, let's come down to our Start button.
 Right click the Start button, click Run and type "mmc" in again and click Enter.
 Again, we have our empty Management console, let's go ahead and add the Group Policy object to this empty console.
 Let's click File, Add/Remove Snap-In, click Group Policy Object, Add it, click Finish, and then click OK.